Rabbi Jason Gitlin, ReFrame Project Manager

 Cheryl is the author of Siddur Lev Yisrael, now in its second printing as well as various educational materials for The Gene Ezersky Safety College, USCJ, JOI, The FJC and STAR.
 Cheryl served as the president of the Keystone Regional section of the American Camping Association from 2008 – 2012 and is a past member of the ACA’s National Board Development Committee as well as a recipient of the Elenor Eels Award for Excellence in Programming.
 She is an avid reader, spoon collector and loves the Hebrew language, theater, and travel.
 Cheryl holds a B.A.
 From Columbia University in English Literature, a B.H.L. from JTS in Bible and Education and an M.A. in Education and Behavioral Counseling from Johns Hopkins University.

-Jane provides training to congregational educators and their broader communities on experiential approaches to learning, arranges for guest trainers and educators, and works in collaboration with JTS faculty to define the experiential interests and research plans of ReFrame communities.
+Jane provides training to congregational educators and their broader communities on experiential approaches to learning.

 Jane Sherwin Shapiro is a Jewish teacher and founder of Jane Shapiro Associates, (www.janeshapiroassociates.com) a consulting firm with a specialization in adult Jewish education.
 She served as the Associate Director of the Florence Melton Adult Mini-School and has taught adults in Chicago, throughout North America and Israel.
 Her students have included community leaders, philanthropists, emerging adults, camp staff, parents and other Jewish professionals.